DFHack/dfhack/docs/plugins/spectate.rst

 --------

 ``spectate``
-    The plugin reports its feature status.
+    The plugin reports its configured status.

 ``spectate enable auto-unpause``
     Enable the spectate plugin to automatically dismiss pause events caused